-In September 2015 a revised staffing structure was introduced, with clearly defined responsibilities for teaching and learning responsibility holders.
-This continues to raise the quality of teaching and learning across the School, and has also offered a wide range of development opportunities to staff.
-Teaching staff costs represent 76% of GAG income.
+The Trust continues to raise the quality of teaching and learning across the School with clearly defined responsibilities for teaching and learning responsibility holders and has also offered a wide range of development opportunities to staff.
+Teaching staff costs represent around 75% of recurrent income.